I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONSeveral commercially available laboratory tests assess heart transplant rejection including the HeartsBreath™ test that measures breath markers of oxidative stress, and the AlloMap™ test that conducts gene expression profiling.
-These tests are proposed as an alternative to, or adjunct to, endomyocardial biopsy, which is invasive and its interpretation may have high inter-observer variability.
+Several commercially available laboratory tests assess heart transplant rejection, including the HeartsBreath™ test, that measures breath markers of oxidative stress, and the AlloMap™ test, which uses gene expression profiling (GEP) to create a score based on the expression of a variety of immunomodulatory genes.
+These tests are proposed as an alternative to, or adjunct to, endomyocardial biopsy, which is invasive, and its interpretation may have high inter-observer variability.

 The majority of cardiac transplant recipients experience at least one episode of rejection in the first year after transplantation.
 Acute cellular rejection is most likely to occur in the first 6 months, with a significant decline in the incidence of rejection after this time.
 Although immunosuppressants are required on a life-long basis, dosing is adjusted based on graft function and the grade of acute cellular rejection determined by histopathology.
 Endomyocardial biopsies are typically taken from the right ventricle via the jugular vein periodically during the first 6 to 12 months post-transplant.
 The interval between biopsies varies among clinical centers.
 A typical schedule is weekly for the first month, once or twice monthly for the following 6 months, and several times (monthly to quarterly) between 6 months and 1 year post-transplant.
 Surveillance biopsies may also be performed after the first postoperative year eg, on a quarterly or semiannual basis.
 This practice, although common, has not been demonstrated to improve transplant outcomes.
 Some centers no longer routinely perform endomyocardial biopsies after 1 year in patients who are clinically stable.

-In August 2008, AlloMap Molecular Expression Testing (XDx Inc.) was cleared for marketing by the FDA through the 510(k) process.
+In August 2008, AlloMap Molecular Expression Testing (CareDx, Brisbane, CA; formerly XDx Inc.) was cleared for marketing by the FDA through the 510(k) process.
 The FDA determined that this device was substantially equivalent to existing devices, in conjunction with clinical assessment, for aiding in the identification of heart transplant recipients with stable allograft function who have a low probability of moderate/severe transplant rejection.
 It is intended for patients at least 15 years old who are at least 2 months post-transplant.

 Also, see the Heart Transplant medical policy.